Cat-Ling/aniways/README.md

 - 🌐 Switch between multiple servers for reliability
 - 📌 Track viewing progress
 - 📝 Maintain a personal watchlist
-- 🔗 Integrate with external services (like MyAnimeList)
+- 🔗 Integrate with external services (like MyAnimeList, Anilist in the future)

 ## 📁 Project Structure